-Effects on the Gastrointestinal Tract and Other Smooth Muscle Fentanyl causes a reduction in motility associated with an increase in smooth muscle tone in the antrum of the stomach and duodenum Digestion of food in the small intestine is delayed and propulsive contractions are decreased.
-Propulsive peristaltic waves in the colon are decreased, while tone may be increased to the point of spasm. esulting in constipation.
+Effects on the Gastrointestinal Tract and Other Smooth Muscle entanyl causes a reduction in motility associated with an increase in smooth muscle tone in the antrum of the stomach and duodenum Digestion of food in the small intestine is delayed and propulsive ontractions are decreased.
+Propulsive peristaltic waves in the colon are decreased, while tone may be increased to the point of spasm. resulting in constipation.
 Other opioid-induced effects may include a reduction in biliary and pancreatic secretions, spasm of sphincter of Oddi, and transient elevations in serum amylase

-Effects on the Cardiovascular System

-Fentanyl produces peripheral vasodilation which may result in ortho-static hypotension or syncope.
+Effects on the Cardiovascular System Fentanyl produces peripheral vasodilation which may result in ortho-static hypotension or syncope.
 Manifestations of histamine release and/or peripheral vasodilation may include pruritus, flushing, red eyes, sweating, and/or orthostatic hypotension.

-Effects on the Endocrine System Opioids inhibit the secretion of adrenocorticotropic hormone (ACTH), cortisol, and luteinizing hormone (LH) in humans.
+Effects on the Endocrine System

+Dipicids inhibit the screttion of adrenocorticotropic hormone (ACTH), cortisol, and luteinizing hormone (LH) in humans (see Adverse Reactions (6)].
 They also stimulate prolactin, growth hormone (GH) secretion, and pancreatic secretion of insulin and glucagon.

-Chronic use of opioids may influence the hypothalamic-pituitary gonadal axis, leading to androgen deficiency that may manifest as low libido, impotence, erectile dysfunction, amenorrhea, or infertility.
-The causal role of opioids in the clinical syndrome of hypogonadism is unknown because the various medical, physical, lifestyle, and psychological stressors that may influence gonadal hormone levels have not been adequately controlled for in studies conducted to date [see Adverse Reactions (6)].
+Use of opioids for an extended period of time may influence the hypothalamic-pituitary-gonadal axis, leading to androgen deficiency that may manifest as low libido, impotence, erectile dysfunction, amenorrhea, or infertility.
+The causal role of opioids in the clinical yndrome of hypogonadism is unknown because the various medical physical, lifestyle, and psychological stressors that may influence onadal hormone levels have not been adequately controlled for in studies conducted to date [see Adverse Reactions (6)]

 Effects on the Immune System Opioids have been shown to have a variety of effects on components of the immune system in in vitro and animal models.
 The clinical significance of these findings is unknown.
-Overall, the effects of pioids appear to be modestly immunosuppressive.
+Overall, the effects of pioids appear to be modestly immunosuppressiv

-Concentration - Efficacy Relationships

-A dose of 100 mcg of Fentanyl Citrate Injection is approximate equivalent in analgesic activity to 10 mg of morphine or 75 mg of meneridine
+Concentration - Efficacy Relationships A dose of 100 mcg of Fentanyl Citrate Injection is approximate equivalent in analgesic activity to 10 mg of morphine or 75 mg of

-The minimum effective analgesic concentration will vary widely among patients, especially among patients who have been previously treated with potent agonist opioids.
-The minimum effective analgesic concentration of fentanyl for any individual patient may increase over time due to an increase in pain, the development of a new pain syndrome and/or the development of analgesic tolerance /see Dosage and Administration (2.1)
+The minimum effective analgesic concentration will vary widely among patients, especially among patients who have been previously treated with opioid agonists.
+The minimum effective analgesic concentration of fentanyl for any individual patient may increase over time due to an ease in pain, the development of a new pain syndrome and/or the development of analgesic tolerance [see Dosage and Administration

 The onset of action of fentanyl is almost immediate when the drug is given intravenously; however, the maximal analgesic effect may not be noted for several minutes.
-The usual duration of action of the analgesic effect is 30 to 60 minutes after a single intravenous dose of up to 100 mcg.
+The usual duration of action of the analgesic effect is 30 to 60 minutes after a single intravenous dos of up to 100 mcg.
 Following intramuscular administration, the onset of action is from seven to eight minutes, and the duration of action is one to two hours.